-- g. make recommendations as appropriate. - (58) If the Respondent or Complainant choose not to respond to the invitation to attend the Panel, the investigation will continue regardless. - (59) The Panel will prepare a written report of the investigation, which must include its recommendations and findings of fact, consistent with its terms of reference. - (60) The Panel is encouraged to reach a consensus.
-If any member of the Panel has dissenting views, these views must be included in the investigation report. - (61) Prior to submitting the report to the DO, a draft report will be provided to the Respondent for comment within 10 working days.
-Where a Complainant will also be affected by the outcome, the draft report or a summary will be provided to the Complainant for comment within 10 working days. - (62) Should the Respondent or Complainant not respond to or attend the Panel, the Panel will continue to finalise the report. - (63) Following consideration of any further information, including responses from the Respondent and/or the Complainant, the report will be finalised and presented to the REO. - (64) The REO will consider the Panel's report and recommendations and decide a finding of whether there has been a breach of the Code. - (65) If the REO finds there has not been a breach, the following will be considered: - a. if the complaint is found to have no basis in fact, then efforts or actions must be taken to restore the reputation of the Respondent; - b. if a complaint is found to have been frivolous or vexatious, actions should be undertaken to address this with the Complainant under appropriate institutional processes; - c. the mechanisms for communicating with, and for support for, the Respondent and the Complainant. - (66) If the REO finds there has been a breach of research integrity, the REO will decide the University's response and consider a range of matters including but not limited to the following: - a. the nature, seriousness and extent of the breach; - b. any appointments of the Respondent and appropriate management of these appointments with other institutions; - c. efforts or actions that can be undertaken to correct the public record; and - d. where any systemic issues identified, that these are referred appropriately within the University to ensure they are addressed. - (67) The REO may also inform the Vice-Chancellor, relevant senior University managers, relevant funding agencies, journals, researchers, professional registration bodies, the general public and other relevant parties, as necessary and as determined by the REO. - (68) If at any time the Respondent admits to the allegation(s) of the complaint in full, the REO will make a finding of Research Misconduct and consider disciplinary action under the Charles Darwin University and Union Enterprise
+(64) At its discretion, the Panel may request expert advice to assist the investigation.

+(65) If the respondent or complainant chooses not to respond to the invitation to attend the Panel, the investigation will continue regardless.

+(66) The Panel will prepare a written report of the investigation, which must include its recommendations and findings of fact, consistent with its terms of reference.

+(67) The Panel is encouraged to reach a consensus.
+If any member of the Panel has dissenting views, these views must be included in the investigation report.

+(68) Prior to submitting the report to the DO, a draft report will be provided to the respondent for comment within 10 working days.
+Where a complainant will also be affected by the outcome, the draft report or a summary will be provided to the complainant for comment within 10 working days.

+(69) Should the respondent or complainant not respond to or attend the Panel, the Panel will continue to finalise the report.

+(70) Following consideration of any further information, including responses from the respondent and/or the complainant, the report will be finalised and presented to the REO.

+(71) The REO will consider the Panel's report and recommendations and decide a finding of whether there has been a breach of the Code.

+(72) If the REO finds there has not been a breach, the following will be considered:

+- a. if the complaint is found to have no basis in fact, then efforts or actions must be taken to restore the reputation of the respondent; - b. if a complaint is found to have been frivolous or vexatious, actions should be undertaken to address this with the complainant under appropriate institutional processes; and - c. the mechanisms for communicating with, and for support for, the respondent and the complainant.

+(73) If the REO finds there has been a breach of research integrity, the REO will decide the University's response and consider a range of matters including but not limited to the following:

+- a. the nature, seriousness and extent of the breach; - b. any appointments of the respondent and appropriate management of these appointments with other institutions; - c. efforts or actions that can be undertaken to correct the public record; and - d. where any systemic issues identified, that these are referred appropriately within the University to ensure they are addressed.

+(74) The REO may determine that a serious breach of the Code which is also intentional, reckless, or negligent constitutes research misconduct.

+(75) The REO may also inform the Vice-Chancellor, relevant senior University managers, relevant funding agencies, journals, researchers, professional registration bodies, the general public and other relevant parties, as necessary and as determined by the REO.

+(76) Where a breach involves corrupt conduct or criminal behaviour, the University will refer the matter to the Independent Commissioner Against Corruption (the ICAC), the police, or other external agencies as necessary.

-Agreement 2022 if a staff member or the Student Code of Conduct if a student.
-The REO must also consider if any corrective actions are required as prescribed by Clauses 8.21 to 8.23 inclusive of this Procedure.
+(77) If at any time the respondent admits to the allegation(s) of the complaint in full, the REO will make a finding of a breach and consider disciplinary action under the Charles Darwin University and Union Enterprise Agreement 2022, in the case of a staff member, or the Code of Conduct - Students, in the case of a student.
+The REO must also consider if any corrective actions are required as prescribed by this procedure.

-Communication of Findings
+Communication of findings